-- Teachers assess learners using Building Blocks.
-These are available to the learners as an independent assessment tool as well as for the class teacher.
-Monitoring and evaluation of the data is conducted at the Assessment Pit Stops throughout the academic year. - Learners are assessed against age related expectations in their stage at the end of each academic year. - Learners use a skills ladder to identify key skills they have achieved from module to module. - Work trawls are carried out by the LIT team using learners' ICT passwords and connected curriculum books. - Reporting to parents is on a termly basis through Consultation Evenings, as well as through annual reports. - Pupils regularly submit finished work files into an appropriate folder within a secure shared area on the network.
+- Teachers assess learners using new assessment knowledge statements.
+Monitoring and evaluation of the data is conducted at the termly and recorded on a class spreadsheet. - Learners are assessed against age related expectations in their stage at the end of each academic year.

+- Work trawls are carried out by the IT Leader using learners' ICT passwords and connected curriculum books. - Pupils regularly submit finished work files into an appropriate folder within a secure shared area on the network.
 The class teacher can then access this work and monitor it accordingly. - The Feedback Policy together with the Assessment, Recording and Reporting Policy will also be utilised by staff.